nhs-r-community/git_training/guides/introduction_to_git.md

 # Overview

-> Feel free to use the table of contents attached to the top left of this guide for quicker navigation!
+> Feel free to use the table of contents attached to the top right of this guide for quicker navigation!

 This page is intended as a starting point for R users who are new to using Git.
 It shows you the basic commands and the workflow to use Git on your own, in conjunction with using Codespaces.